Zhenye-Na/lintcode/Tree/472.Binary Tree Path Sum III/README.md

 **Description**

-Give a binary tree, and a target number, find all path that the sum of nodes equal to target, the path could be start and end at any node in the tree.
+Give a binary tree, and a `target` number, find all path that the sum of nodes equal to `target`, the path could be start and end at any node in the tree.

 **Example**